top of page

 Selected Work in Progress

 Perceived Risk of Pregnancy and Demand for Contraception, with Aureo de Paula and Grant Miller.
-Status: Intervention completed.
+Status: Analysis in Progress.
 AEARCTR-0012993